 What is Selenium?

-Selenium is an open source test automation suite used for automating web based applications.
+Selenium is an open-source test automation suite used for automating web-based applications.
 It supports automation across different browsers, platforms and programming languages.
-Using selenium, we can automate the functional tests and easily integrate them with Maven, Jenkins and other build automation and continous integration tools.
+Using selenium, we can automate the functional tests and easily integrate them with Maven, Jenkins and other build automation and continuous integration tools.